 Application Deadline

-Applications open on September 15, 2022 and close on January 6, 2023.
+Applications for Fall 2026 admission will open on September 15, 2025 and close on January 5, 2026.
 Incomplete or late applications will not be reviewed for admission and no exceptions will be granted.
-Interviews will be held on February 10, 2023.
+Please note that new students are admitted each year for the fall term only.

 Acceptance Rates